 Javid Dharas (’22)

 Javid Dharas is a 2L from Vancouver, British Columbia.
-On campus, he is active with the Harvard Cyberlaw Clinic and the Harvard National Security Journal, and has also worked with the Harvard Law Entrepreneurship Project.
+On campus, he is active with the Harvard Cyberlaw Clinic and the Harvard Law Review.
 Before coming to law school, Javid served as a special assistant for foreign and trade policy to the Prime Minister of Canada, and as a senior policy advisor to Canada’s Minister of Innovation, Science and Economic Development.
 Drawing on this experience and time spent working with Canada’s Department of Foreign Affairs, Javid’s research interests include the intersection of national security and trade law with emerging technologies.
 Javid graduated from the University of Ottawa in 2014 with a B.A. in International Development and Globalization Studies.

 Executive Vice President